pilotpimpf/Soundmixer-Box/README.md

 Once it's done, your PC should identify your board as a game controller.
 Check it.

 ### Software
-1. Make sure you have a recent version of Python installed
-1. Clone or download this repository
+1. Download latest installer and execute it
-1. Plug in your device.
+1. Plug in your device
-1. Run "setup.bat" and choose "Find device".
+1. Run the installed program, go to systemtray, right click symbol and open Configurator.
+Choose "Find device".
 Pick the device called like your board with its number
 1. After testing, confirm to save the board
-1. Run "run.bat"
+1. Restart the program
 1. Should work :)

-When you close the window of the batch file, the sliders won't work anymore.
-If you want to run it in the background, choose "run_in_backround.bat" to start the service and "stop.bat" to stop it.
-You also can put "run_in_background.bat" in autostart.

 ## Configuration
-Run configurator.py and choose one of the listed options.
+Run configurator.exe or sytemtray icon --> right click --> Configurator and choose one of the listed options.